 Credits: The Royal Ballet

 Manoeuvre: World premiere

 Spanish choreographer and Dutch National Ballet young creative associate Juanjo Arqués closes the triple bill with a world première.
 Since leaving his dance career Arqués has enjoyed tremendous success a freelance choreographer, commissioned to create pieces for top companies including the Birmingham Royal Ballet, Moscow Ballet Theatre and former dance star Carlos Acosta’s company Acosta Danza.
-For his new choreography for Dutch National Ballet, MANOEUVRE, Arqués used John Adams' composition 'Shaker Loops'.

 The Four Seasons: Athletic work

 In its Dutch première is Associate Artist David Dawson’s The Four Seasons, a co-production with Semperoper Ballett.
 Dawson began his career 25 years ago as a dancer with the Dutch National Ballet.
 Inspired by Max Richter’s ethereal adaptation of Vivaldi’s famous composition, it is a monumental and emphatically athletic work that explores the cycle of life.
 As always, Dawson demands his dancers hold nothing back, immersing both themselves and the audience in an otherworldly, poetic and sublime reality.
 The sparkling music is performed by the Dutch Ballet Orchestra and the world-famous violinist Isabelle van Keulen.